MetaMask/snap-institutional-wallet/README.md

-# Custodial Wallet Snap
+# Institutional Wallet Snap

 ## Description

-The custodian snap allows users to use custodial wallets with MetaMask.
+The institutional snap allows users to use custodial wallets with MetaMask.
 It acts as a client to any custodian which implements the Ethereum Custodian API.

 Information on how to implement the Ethereum Custodian API and be supported in MetaMask can be found in the [integration docs](integration-docs/index.md).